subhramo/demo/README.md

 From the AWS Management console, select Amazon Elastic Container Registry (ECR) and create a new Repo.
 Enable the option for Scan on Push which allow the pushed images to undergo vulnerability scan & security loop holes within the image using the CVE database.

 # 12. Integrate Jenkins with ECR
 Install aws cli on your AWS EC2 machine and use the below commands to manully verify if you are able to push any docker images into the newly created ECR Repo.
-The 3 steps mentioned below are get the authentication token, tag the docker image & push the same into the ECR.
+The 3 steps mentioned below are to get the authentication token, tag the docker image & push the same into the ECR.

         1. aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin <AWS Account ID>.dkr.ecr.ap-southeast-2.amazonaws.com